HumphreyCurtis/GuardianCycle/portfolio/project-evaluation.md

 His withdrawal had a challenging and large impact on our team as it meant responsibilities for the hardware and research reporting on hardware devolved from two people to one.
 Indeed, Nathan would have certainly offered fantastic expertise in reporting particularly as a former University of Cambridge humanities undergraduate - he had plenty of expertise and experience writing research papers.
 Consequently, as a team we had to quickly devise effective strategies to best mitigate this situation - without any preparation and in the midst of a long-distance induced Coronavirus pandemic:

 * Strategy 1 - We decided to retract more ambitious goals regarding hardware development.
-The desire to have a more immersive UI for the M5Stack was dropped entirely.
+The desire to have a more immersive UI for the M5Stack was redrawn.
 Consequently, proof of concept was merely acheived before moving onto report writing.
 * Strategy 2 - Writing on the IoT device was devolved to just one team-member and they were not expected to contribute masssively to other sections of the report.
 * Strategy 3 - The M5Stick development was coordinated to another team-member who had been originally working on the desktop application.
 Thereby reducing pressure on M5Stack development.

 These three strategies were ultimately effective in getting us through a difficult circumstance.
 Our initial team-strategy in which Nathan was central to helping write and draft the research report perhaps backfired and we should have had more contingency plans in place for potential team-member departures.
-However, our response ultimately enabled us to acheive proof of concept albeit at a slightly less polished hardware end-product than other teams.
+However, our response ultimately enabled us to acheive proof of concept albeit at a slightly less polished hardware end-product than originally invisaged.
 Nonetheless, the redrafted Coronaviorus Assignment Brief placed greater emphasis on high-concept design rather than technical implementation.
 Therefore, we have coped very well and maturely as a team to meet this new assignment brief.